qtnc/ngpad/doc/scripting-reference.md

 ## EventHandler
 Base class of all elements and controls that can react to events

-### eventHandler:bind (type, fromId, toId, handler=event function to call when the event occurrs.
-The function must always be the last parameter.)
+### eventHandler:bind (type, fromId, toId, handler)
 Bind an event

 **Parameters:**
 * type: integer: type of event
 * fromId: integer: minimum ID for which the event must be processed.
 This parameter can be totally omited.
 * toId: integer: maximum ID for which the event must be processed.
 This parameter can be totally omited.
-* handler: function:
+* handler: function: event function to call when the event occurrs.
+The function must always be the last parameter.

 **Returns:**
 * handler: an object that can be passed to unbind() in order to cancel the event